whamcloud/Online-Help/docs/Contributor_Docs/cd_Building_IML_4.0.x.md

    scripts/jenkins_build
    ```

-This will generate several files in the `dist` and `artifacts` directories.
-The `artifacts` directory will contain a tar file for both the manager and the agent.
+This will produce `iml-4.0.x.0.tar.gz` in the `chroma-bundles` directory.

 [Top](#building-iml-at-40x)